Experienced Attorneys Serving Victims of Cardiology Errors in Stamford, Danbury, Bridgeport, Shelton and across Connecticut

 Heart disease is the leading killer of Americans.
 When a healthcare provider makes an error in treating this serious disease, the consequences could be disastrous for the patient and his or her family.
 Many acts by a cardiologist – or a failure to act – could be considered malpractice depending on the circumstances.
-If you believe that you, or a loved one, has been harmed due to a mistake by a cardiologist, the medical malpractice attorneys at the Berkowitz and Hanna LLC may be able to help.
+If you believe that you, or a loved one, has been harmed due to a mistake by a cardiologist, the compassionate medical malpractice attorneys at Berkowitz Hanna may be able to help.

 What Constitutes Cardiology Malpractice?

 Cardiology is a major area of medical malpractice lawsuits because of the serious consequences of mistakes when treating, or failing to properly treat, heart problems.
 Simply because a physician made a mistake that harmed a patient doesn’t necessarily mean that malpractice occurred.

 Most cases of cardiology malpractice include claims of negligence where it is up to the plaintiff to prove some important factors.
 It must be proved that the cardiologist owed the plaintiff a duty of care and then breached that duty of care.
 Additionally, the plaintiff has to be able to prove that the cardiologist’s negligent conduct was directly the cause of the injury – only then can the injury result in compensation.

 Expert Testimony and “Standard Care”

 Expert testimony is critical in medical malpractice cases.
 It is needed to establish the “standard care” in a particular case – that is, the degree and nature of the duty owed by the doctor to the patient.
 Experts then must explain how the actions or inactions of the physician deviated from that standard care, causing the breach in duty of care.
 They also provide testimony on how the injury was caused, as well as the nature and severity of the resulting injury.